 In 1842, Michael Power, Toronto’s first Catholic Bishop, noticed the need for another Catholic church.
 At the time, St Paul’s Basilica was the only church in the municipality, and it served 3,000 parishioners.

-To start the funding campaign for the new church, Bishop Power began a penny collection.
+Bishop Power began a penny collection to start the new church’s funding campaign.
 He bought the land St Michael’s resides on from Captain John McGill for £1,800.
-Of those funds, £1,300 came from collections, and the remaining £500 was Bishop Power’s own money.
+Of those funds, £1,300 came from collections; the remaining £500 was Bishop Power’s money.

-At the time, the land was on the city’s northern edge in the “wild, unbroken forests.”
+The land was on the city’s northern edge at the time in the “wild, unbroken forests.”
 It was dubbed “Power’s Folly” and criticized because it was so far away from the city’s centre, then King St E and Front St E.

 Irish Famine Migrants

 While in Ireland, Bishop Power saw first-hand the Great Famine.
 Before he returned, he sent a letter back to Canada that was read at the Catholic churches in and around the area, saying to be ready for famine victims emigrating to the city.

 From May to October 1847, over 38,500 Irish famine victims arrived in Toronto when Toronto’s population was only 20,000.
 It was a challenge for the young city because of the number of people and the typhus epidemic.

 Bishop Power returned to Canada, and while helping the sick, he contracted typhus and died in October 1847.
 He didn’t see the 1848 completion of the cruciform-shaped, 1,000-seat cathedral under which he is buried.

 In 1858, the great chancel windows were added to St Michael’s Cathedral Basilica.
 They were designed by Etienne Thévenot, created in Munich and donated by Bishop de Charbonnel, Toronto’s second Catholic Bishop.